MyTooliT/EEPROM/EEPROM.md

 | 64 - 191  | Name                                      | 128 Byte | UTF-8    |
 | 192 - 255 | OEM Free Use                              | 64 Byte  | -        |

+##### Version Numbers

+- Version numbers will look like this `Major.Minor.Build` (e.g. `1.2.3`)
+- Major specifies the first digit of the version number (usually only increased for “breaking” changes)
+- Minor specifies the second digit of the version number (usually only increased for “minor” changes)
+- Build specifies the third digit of the version number (usually increased for “bug fixes”)

 <a name="page:statistic"></a>

 #### Page `Statistic`